 The other children at the evening care program in Brattleboro were also chomping down on the dish made of spinach, peppers, carrots, tomato, basil, and cheese.

-What it allows us to do is to provide these kids with an extra nutritious meal before they go home, because some kids go home to nothing.
+What it allows us to do is to provide these kids with an extra nutritious meal before they go home because some kids go home to nothing, said Susan Ekes, director of child nutrition programs for the food bank of northern Nevada in McCarran, Nevada.

 Around the country.

-Around the country, well, we'll get to that in a minute.
+Well, we'll get to that in a minute.

-It's called Dr. Schmirnoff.
+It's called Dr. Smirnoff.

-Around the country about You can't say that, Russ.
+You can't say that, Russ!

 You can't say that.